antFB/antFB/components/auto-complete/index.en-US.md

 ---
 category: Components
-chinese: 自动完成
 type: Form Controls
 cols: 1
-english: AutoComplete
+title: AutoComplete
 ---

 Autocomplete function of input field.

-## When to use
+## When To Use

 When need to use autocomplete function.